sophiegsmith/bulk-project/README.md

-# 05/21/2023 restored readme from trying to fix merge comflicts
+# 05/21/2023 restored readme from trying to fix merge conflicts

 # bulk-project